kiwicopple/code-gen-watermelon/README.md

 1. Uses postgres-meta to introspect the schema (see `./src/commands/watermelon.js`)
 2. Grabs all the tables
 3. For each table, generates a Watermelon model
+4. Dumps the whole database schema into [./database](./database)

 ## Todo

 - [ ] Transform snake_case to PascalCase for the ModelNames
-- [ ] Transform pluralized tables to singular
+- [ ] Transform pluralized models to singular